mpetroff/pannellum/doc/json-config-parameters.md

 #### `loader` (function)

-Supply a loader function instead of an URL to load tiles.
+Supply an async loader function instead of an URL to load tiles.

 Input: node, HTMLImageElement.
-Output: Promise
+Resolved output: HTMLCanvasElement, ImageBitmap, HTMLImageElement

 Node has the following properties: `x` (number), `y` (number), `level` (number), `vertices` ([[number]]) part of the full image